NVIDIA/cuda-quantum/docs/sphinx/install.rst

 - **:ref:`Singularity <install-singularity-image>`**: A `Singularity <https://docs.sylabs.io/guides/latest/user-guide/introduction.html>`__ container can easily be created based on our Docker images.
 - **:ref:`PyPI <install-python-wheels>`**: Additionally, we distribute pre-built Python wheels via `PyPI <https://pypi.org>`__.

+If you would like to build CUDA Quantum from source to deploy on an HPC system without relying on a container runtime, please follow the instructions for :doc:`data_center_install`.
-If you would like to build CUDA Quantum from source instead, please follow the instructions on the `CUDA Quantum GitHub repository`_.
+If, on the other hand, you want to contribute to the development of CUDA Quantum itself and hence want to build a custom version of CUDA Quantum from source, follow the instructions on the `CUDA Quantum GitHub repository`_ instead.

 .. _CUDA Quantum GitHub repository: https://github.com/NVIDIA/cuda-quantum/blob/main/Building.md